 "Here are the cane and snuff-box," Dr. Hodges said.
 "Now you will pass muster very well as my assistant.
-Let us be off at once, for I have a long list of cases."
+Let us be off at once; for I have a long list of cases."

 Cyril remained outside while Dr. Hodges went into three or four houses.
-Presently he came down to the door, and said to him. --- respectfully when he entered the house.
+Presently he came down to the door, and said to him,--